 If the above partisan breakdown were to remain the same in the 117th Congress, Trump would likely win the majority of state delegations and would subsequently be reelected.
 However, there are two swing states—Florida and Wisconsin—with slim Republican majorities in their House delegations that could be candidates to flip.
 Florida, which currently has 14 Republicans and 13 Democrats, would only need to have one seat to flip to move over to the Democratic column, while Wisconsin, which has 5 Republicans and 3 Democrats, would need one seat to flip to become divided.

 The composition of Wisconsin’s House delegation will likely stay the way it is given that its House districts are all considered safe.
-The same is true for those safe GOP states with at-large representation: Alaska, North Dakota, South Dakota, and Wyoming.
+The same is true for those safe GOP states with at-large representation: Alaska, Montana, North Dakota, South Dakota, and Wyoming.
 Florida, however, has several competitive districts.
-For example, Florida’s 15th district, which includes the city of Lakeland and suburbs of Tampa, is a traditionally Republican district with Republican Ross Spano as its representative.
+For example, Florida’s 15th district, which includes the city of Lakeland and suburbs of Tampa, is a traditionally Republican district with embattled Republican Ross Spano as its representative.
 But it also has plenty of the kind of suburban voters that Trump has been hemorrhaging since 2016.
-With a Cook PVI of R+6, FL-15 is a possible candidate to flip blue in what currently projects to be a Democratic wave (I’m also aware that if FL-15 flips, then Florida probably also flips and Biden wins, but just go with it).
+With a Cook PVI of only R+6 and an incumbent facing an ethics probe, FL-15 is a possible candidate to flip blue, even if Florida ultimately remains in the Republican column at the presidential level.

 The key here is that the House would need to remain gridlocked beyond noon on January 20, 2021—the official end of Trump’s first term—for an acting president to take power.
-Normally, the incoming vice president would assume the role of acting president.
-But, what happens if the Senate also fails to elect a vice president?
+Normally, the incoming vice president would assume the role of acting president if the House couldn’t elect a president by Inauguration Day.
+But what happens if the Senate also fails to elect a vice president?

 3. Democrats gain three net seats in the Senate to force a 50–50 tie